C64 OS USER'S GUIDE

 Device Dependent Features

 Not all features are available on all device types.
-Locking and unlocking files is not available on SD2IEC due to differences in its underlying file system.

 Date and time stamps are not available on legacy devices.
 And the accuracy of the date and time on a file on a modern device requires that device to have an RTC, and for that RTC to be set to the correct date and time.